setfacl(1) - man - phpMan

 -n, --no-mask

-recalculate the ACL mask entry, unless a mask entry was explicitly given.
-The mask
+calculate the ACL mask entry, unless a mask entry was explicitly given.
+The mask entry

-entry is set to the union of all permissions of the owning group, and all named user
+is set to the union of all permissions of the owning group, and all named user and group

 --mask